Website

 To keep your author platform interconnected, you need to link out to your social media profiles.
 That way, readers and fans can use these channels to connect with you.

-List sign up form (newsletter)
+List sign-up form (newsletter)

 Fans and readers should be able to easily find their way onto your newsletter list.
-Give them a form on an easy to find page where they can do that.
+Give them a form on an easy-to-find page where they can do that.
 Author Buzz blogs offer a full suite of third-party plugins that do just that.

 Your books